-Lung cancer occurs when uncontrolled cell growth happens in lung tissue, but it can spread outside of the lungs into other areas of the body.
-(When cancerous cells spread beyond the place in the body where they originated, it is called metastasis.)
-Early stages of lung cancer may not cause any symptoms, but as the cancer progresses, common symptoms include persistent cough, breathing problems, constant chest pain, coughing up blood, a hoarse voice, frequent lung infections, fatigue, and weight loss.
+Lung cancer is the result of uncontrolled cell growth in lung tissue, but the cancer can spread outside of the lungs into other areas of the body (called metastasis).
+Early stages of lung cancer may not cause any symptoms, but as the cancer progresses, symptoms such as chest pain, fatigue, and breathing problems can interfere with your ability to work full-time.

-Lung cancer can be separated into two different groups: small cell cancer and non-small cell cancers.
+Doctors classify lung cancer into two different groups: small cell cancer and non-small cell cancers.

 The three types of non-small cell cancers are squamous cell carcinoma, large cell carcinoma, and adenocarcinoma.
-These types of lung cancers spread more slowly than small cell cancer and are more common than small cell cancer: According to the Social Security Administration (SSA), around 87% of lung cancers are non-small cell lung cancers.
+These types of lung cancers are more common but spread more slowly than small cell cancer.
+According to the Social Security Administration (SSA), around 87% of lung cancers are non-small cell lung cancers.

 Small cell cancer is considered very aggressive and it grows quickly.
 It is also sometimes called oat cell lung cancer or oat cell carcinoma.

-If your lung cancer falls into any of the three categories below, your condition will be considered severe enough to meet the SSA's disability requirements ("meet the listing") for lung cancer.
-If this is your case, as long as you meet the general requirements for the SSDI or SSI disability program you are applying for, your application for disability benefits should be approved.
+If your lung cancer falls into any of the three categories below, your condition will be considered severe enough to fulfill the SSA's disability requirements—known as "meeting the listing"—for lung cancer.
+If this is your case, then as long as you meet the financial requirements for the specific disability program (SSDI or SSI) that you're applying for, your application for disability benefits should be approved.